SDGs stand for the "Sustainable Development Goals"

 What can the world learn from the Korean development story?
 In this course, you will learn all about how South Korea achieved a spectacular growth story within three decades and how other countries may leverage the Korean experience to achieve the SDGs!
 The leader in 5G has something to teach us.

-The positioning analysis is related to how much the company is needed in order for this SDG related business/industry to continue operating smoothly; asking what the negative repercussions would be (like for example, higher prices, lower quality, less supply) if the company were to discontinue it.
-Clearly, the market share in the area of activity is very important here.
+The Business positioning analysis is related to how much the company is needed for this SDG-related business/industry to continue operating smoothly; asking what the negative repercussions would be (like for example, higher prices, lower quality, less supply) if the company were to discontinue it.
+The market share in the area of activity is very important here.

 A score is calculated for the company’s overall SDG repercussion, by classifying the positioning and functionality scores in a matrix.

-Niche Asset Management (NAM) reaches out to investee companies to fully understand the firms strategy and direction to growing their SDG trend business.
-During the direct interactions, NAM makes it clear to the investee company that the reason why NAM has invested was because the firm is active in some businesses functional to SDG.
+The analyst reaches out to investee companies to fully understand the firm’s strategy and direction for growing their SDG trend business.
+During the direct interactions, the analyst makes it clear to the investee company that the reason why the firm was chosen to be invested in was because the firm is active in some businesses functional to SDG.
 It is emphasized that the investments and the growth of those SDG businesses are considered particularly important from an investment perspective.

-Finally, the analyst puts together the factors presented above in a matrix which assess the company IMPACT on achieving the SDGs.
-If the company falls under the highlighted green sections of the matrix, it can be categorised as SDG.
+Finally, the analyst puts together the factors presented above in a matrix which assesses the company’s impact on achieving the SDGs.
+If the company falls under the highlighted green sections of the matrix, it can be categorised as a positive contribution to the SDGs.